-- Asset Protection Zones (APZs) for bushfire protection are to be located wholly within land zoned for urban purposes and not within land identified as avoided zoned consistent with the CPCP's biodiversity conservation approvals, land zoned E1 National Parks and Nature Reserves, E2 Environmental Conservation or land managed as a reserve.
+- 1. Asset Protection Zones (APZs) for bushfire protection are to be located wholly within land zoned for urban purposes and not within land identified as avoided land consistent with Chapter 13 of the Biodiversity and Conservation SEPP, land zoned C1 National Parks and Nature Reserves, C2 Environmental Conservation or land managed as a reserve.
 APZ's will be determined in accordance with Planning for Bush Fire Protection 2019 and Rural Fire Service Standards for Asset Protection based on vegetation type, slope and the nature of the development. - Development setbacks required to manage potential bushfire risk, such as APZ's must be supported by a detailed assessment in accordance with Planning for Bushfire Protection Guidelines 2019, and not overlap environmentally sensitive areas (as defined in Appendix A) or areas with remnant native vegetation community.